-The Rev. Alma Jumuad-Navarro is a missionary with the General Board of Global Ministries of The United Methodist Church serving as minister for administration and Christian education of the Overseas Filipino Workers (OFW) ministry in Taiwan, based in Taipei.
+The Rev. Alma Jumuad-Navarro is a missionary with the General Board of Global Ministries of The United Methodist Church serving as minister for administration and Christian education of the Overseas Filipino Workers (OFW) ministry in Taipei.
 She was commissioned in late 2014.

-The OFW ministry in Taiwan is linked to the Methodist Church in the Republic of China and is conducted in collaboration with the Davao Episcopal Area in the Philippines.
+The OFW ministry is linked to the Methodist Church in the Republic of China and is conducted in collaboration with the Davao Episcopal Area in the Philippines.
 There are an estimated 100,000 Filipinos in Taiwan at any given time, a majority of whom are temporary migrant workers.
 Some 3,000 Filipinos leave their country every day seeking livelihoods abroad.
-The OFW ministry in Taipei was started by volunteers and enhanced by pastors sent by Davao with space and stipend assistance from the Methodist Church in Taiwan.
+The OFW ministry in Taipei was started by volunteers and enhanced by pastors sent by Davao with space and stipend assistance from the Methodist Church.
 Global Ministries was invited to become a partner in the outreach.

 Alma and her husband, the Rev. Richard B. Navarro, also a missionary, are from the Philippines.
 She is an elder of the East Mindanao Philippines Annual Conference.
 She has served as resident minister of the Jesus Lover of Souls United Methodist Church, minister of Christian education at Good Shepherd United Methodist Church, and youth minister of 4th Bulacan United Methodist Church, all in the Bulacan Philippines Annual Conference.